deviodigital/delivery-fees-for-woocommerce/README.md

 :raised_hand: **This repo is under active development**

-You can download the latest release from the WordPress Plugins Directory :point_right: [link](https://www.wordpress.org/plugins/delivery-fees-for-woocommerce)
+You can download the latest stable release from the WordPress Plugins Directory :point_right: [link](https://www.wordpress.org/plugins/delivery-fees-for-woocommerce)